algolia/algoliasearch-client-javascript/README.md

 - **UMD compatible**, you can use it with any module loader
 - Built with TypeScript

+## ⏭ Next

+The [`next` branch](https://github.com/algolia/algoliasearch-client-javascript/tree/next) hosts the code of the new major version (`v5`).
+This version is generated from the [`API Clients Automation` monorepo](https://github.com/algolia/api-clients-automation/) which is where you can follow the development and make contributions.

 ## 💡 Getting Started

 First, install Algolia JavaScript API Client via the [npm](https://www.npmjs.com/get-npm) package manager: